g2384/Life-In-The-UK/Facts.md

 # History

-During the Middle Ages many knights took part in the Crusades, in which European Christians fought for control of the **Holy Land**.

-During the First World War millions of people were killed or wounded, with more than **2 million** British casualties.

-The **Normans** used a system of land ownership known as **feudalism**.

 During the **Bronze** Age people lived in **roundhouses** and buried their dead in tombs called **round barrows**.

 **Catherine Howard** was a **cousin** of **Anne Boleyn**.